 There is a fantastic article on The Muse about the “Power of ‘I Don’t Know,’” which goes into detail about the benefits of admitting the fact that we can’t possibly know everything.
-Admitting we don’t know gives us room as humans to explore new ideas, meet new people, and make self-discoveries about ourselves.
+Admitting we don’t know gives us room as humans to explore new ideas, meet new people, and make self discoveries.

 As an event manager, your job is to bring people together under a common cause, theme, or belief, but the truth is, people in groups can be fickle.
-Not everyone can like the same speakers, the same foods, and the same atmosphere, and it isn’t possible for you to know every event attendees thoughts and feelings about your event in real-time.
+Not everyone likes the same speakers, the same foods, and the same atmosphere, and it isn’t possible for you to know every event attendees’ thoughts and feelings about your event in real time.
 However, you can always plan for the future.

-To do this, the best thing you can do is admit that you do not know what it is that your attendees want and ask them yourself.
-Survey software is the perfect solution to this problem and if you are an event manager on a budget it can be hard to justify expenses on surveys.
+The best thing you can do is admit that you don’t know what it is that your attendees want and ask them yourself.
+Survey software is the perfect solution to this problem, but if you are an event manager on a budget it can be hard to justify spending money on surveys.

-So, in order to cut costs and gather the information that you need, here are five free survey tools you should consider.
+So, in order to cut costs and gather the information that you need, here are seven free survey tools you should consider.

 Google is in everything, even the free online survey market.
 You cannot escape them, they are like the Borg.
 Resistance is futile, you will be assimilated.

-In all seriousness, there is a reason that Google is in everything and that is because Google offers great products and software, just like its Forms program.
-Like most Google Drive applications, it is 100% free and offers tons of awesome features like offering unlimited surveys and respondents, storing data automatically in Google Sheets, and allowing for unique visual customization.
+In all seriousness, there is a reason that Google is in everything and that’s because Google offers great products and software, just like its Forms program.
+Like most Google Drive applications, it is 100% free and offers features such as unlimited surveys and respondents, automatic data storage in Google Sheets, and unique branding.

 Survey Gizmo’s free option has its benefits and its drawbacks in features, but overall comes out as one you ought to consider.
-While Survey Gizmo does place a 50 respondent limit on your unlimited number of surveys, this won’t be much of a problem if you run smaller events.
+While the free version of Survey Gizmo does limit you to 100 respondents and three surveys, this won’t be much of a problem if you run smaller events.

-Where Survey Gizmo truly shines in the free survey department is its features not offered by many other vendors, particularly data exporting capabilities and basic reporting features like star-rating and ranking grids, which most vendors only offer in their paid options.
+Where Survey Gizmo truly shines are the features not offered by many other vendors, particularly data exporting capabilities and ranking systems such as star-rating and ranking grids.
+Most survey software vendors only offer these features with their paid versions.

 In order to unlock other features such as HTML customization, video embedding, and custom question building, you have to upgrade to one of the paid plans which start at $25 per month.